ros2/design/articles/unique_network_flows.md

 A strongly unique network flow is created by making both publisher and subscription NFEs unique.
 This enables network QoS differentiation in the rather odd case of a node having multiple publishers/subscriptions for the same topic.
 RMW implementations can decide not to support such odd cases i.e., not support both publisher and subscription option for unique NFEs.

-We list few candidate alternatives next for RMW implementations to to implement the `require_unique_network_flow_endpoint` option.
+We list few candidate alternatives next for RMW implementations to implement the `require_unique_network_flow_endpoint` option.

 - A simple option that works for both IPv6 and IPv4 is to select a unique transport port (UDP/TCP) and accordingly update the port field in the transport protocol header.
 - If the node is communicating using IPv6, then the RMW implementation can write a unique value (such as a suitable derivative of the RTPS entity ID) in the Flow Label field.